Green Guru LLC Irrigation & Landscape Lighting

 Next step

-Book lighting service for a clean diagnosis and fix path—or request a free inspection if you’re planning a bigger upgrade.
+Book lighting service for a clean diagnosis and fix path, or request a free inspection if you are planning a bigger upgrade.
+If you want ongoing coverage, compare the Lighting Service Plan for 24-hour on-call response.

 Fast help